OctHe/leetcode_unit/README.md

     make
     ./leetcode_test

- After running the program, you can find the results for unit tests.
+ After running the program, the terminal will display the results of unit tests.

-# Write Solutions and Tests
+# Add New Problems and Solutions

 The following content uses the [Problem 37](https://leetcode.com/problemset/all/?topicSlugs=array&difficulty=HARD) as an example.

-## Add a Solution for a New Problem

 1. The header file that is related to a new solution is *Solution.h* file.
 Please add the statement of the solution in the *Solution.h* file: